SoniyaMaheshwari/multinational-retail-data-centralisation/README.md

 1. **Data Extraction:** In data_extraction.py, we create a class named DataExtractor.This class will work as a utility class, in it we will be creating methods that help extract data from different data sources.
 The methods contained will be fit to extract data from a particular data source, these sources will include CSV files, an API and an S3 bucket.

-2.**Data Cleaning:**  In data_cleaning.py,this script will contain a class DataCleaning with methods to clean data from each of the data sources.
+2. **Data Cleaning:**  In data_cleaning.py,this script will contain a class DataCleaning with methods to clean data from each of the data sources.

 3. **Uploading data:** In database_utils.py, this script will contain a class DatabaseConnector which  will  be used to connect with and upload data to the database, based on the credentials provided in ".yaml" file.